Maradona caught clowing around

 “Last year, my house was burgled, and before I apprehended the villain… I thoroughly shook his hand.

-“I pinned him to the ground, and before the police carried him away… I shook it again.”
+“I pinned him to the ground and, before the police carried him away, I shook it again.”

-Hughes furious outburst over the lack of shakey-hand action sent shock waves through the Premier league.
+Hughes’ furious outburst over the lack of shakey-hand action sent shock waves through the Premier league.

-Before Chelsea’s visit to Eastlands, manager Carlo Ancelotti said: “Hughes intensity worries me.
+Before Chelsea’s visit to Eastlands, manager Carlo Ancelotti said: “Hughes’ intensity worries me.
 I will be shaking his hand at least three times before the game.

 “And no matter how many times he offends me or my family, I will be shaking numerous times afterwards.”